- Visit Us

 Twice a year the Hi-Desert Nature Museum will host “Museum Spotlight” a mini-event series, which will include an educational micro-exhibit, complimentary lectures and more on various subjects of interest to the community.

-The first Museum Spotlight will be focused on “Reptiles of the Mojave” and takes place during April 20 – 23, 2022.
-For more information on this particular mini-event, visit the event page by clicking here-
+Our next Museum Spotlight will be focused on “Desert Astronomy” and takes place October 8, 2022.
+For more information on this particular mini-event, visit the event page by clicking here.

 Images above were taken during the Museum’s Hi-Noon Lecture Series, which have been discontinued.